10 Simple Tips for Better Meeting Minutes

 You will have included the names of attendees on the calendar invite and also the agenda, but who actually turns up to the meeting could well be different!

-Make a note at the top of your minutes to reflect who attended and who sent apologies at the last minute.
+Make a note at the top of your minutes to reflect the attendance list and who sent apologies at the last minute.

 If you use flip charts or mind mapping software in the meeting, include links to the documents, screenshots or embedded files.